Verbier 3-D Sculpture Park and Residency

 2017 artist residency

 The Verbier 3D Foundation is pleased to announce that we will be working with Swiss artist Olaf Breuning for the 2017 Artist Residency.
-The artist will come to Verbier, Switzerland to develop new work whilst considering the theme of Migration, further contributing to our 4-year initiative uniting artists, locals and scientists to consider the impact of the surrounding glacial environment.
+The artist will come to Verbier, Switzerland to develop new work whilst considering the theme of Migration, further contributing to our 4-year initiative uniting artists, locals and scientists to consider the impact of climate change on the surrounding glacial environment.

 Click here for further information about the 2017 Artist Residency.